ssbagi/Design-Verification/UVM_ADDER/Readme.md

 # 4 BIT Adder

-The Verification of ADDER using UVM Methodology.
+The Verification of Sequential Adder using UVM Methodology.